AriFordsham/GHCWiki/debugging/compiled-code.md

 ## Useful flags

 See `-ddump-stg, -ddump-simpl, -ddump-cmm, -dppr-debug`.
+For a really close correspondence to the assembly, see `-ddump-opt-cmm`.
+If you’re working on the new code generator, use `-ddump-cmmz` instead of `-ddump-cmm`.
+You can also use `-ddump-to-file` to have this output be put into a file rather than to standard output.

 ## Useful hints